ansible/ansible/docs/docsite/rst/dev_guide/testing_units.rst

    ansible-test units --help

-You can also run tests in Ansible's continuous integration system by opening a pull request which will run the full test suite
+You can also run tests in Ansible's continuous integration system by opening a pull request.
+This will automatically determine which tests to run based on the changes made in your pull request.

 Installing dependencies
 =======================